tsvbits/tsvbits.github.io/src/pages/resume/index.md

 * [report engines](https://www.grapecity.com/activereports)
 * [distributed systems](https://www.spirent.com/products/lab-as-a-service-automation-velocity)

-When working on a project I particularly care about finding efficient and simple solutions.
+When working on a particular project I care about finding efficient and simple solutions.
-I care about making interfaces that [easy to use correctly and hard to use incorrectly](https://www.aristeia.com/Papers/IEEE_Software_JulAug_2004_revised.htm).
+I care about making interfaces that are [easy to use correctly and hard to use incorrectly](https://www.aristeia.com/Papers/IEEE_Software_JulAug_2004_revised.htm).

 I’m currently happily employed by GrapeCity Inc and just keep going.